nokia/RED/red_help/user_guide/general.html.md

 ## General usage hints

-### Tab key behaviour
+### Tab key behavior

-Tab key behaviour is set by default to be aware of the file type.
+Tab key behavior is set by default to be aware of the file type.
 For .tsv files each Tab will produce item separator, for text files 4 spaces will generated.
-In Robot Framework preferences (Window -> Preferences), Tab behaviour can be changed if needed.
+In Robot Framework preferences (Window -> Preferences), Tab behavior can be changed if needed.

 ![](general/gen_4.png)